NiklasRosenstein/nr-python/nr.stream/README.md

 # nr.stream

-Provides the `Stream` class with useful helper methods.
-All methods are both instance and class methods at the same time.
+Provides a `Stream` class which allows chained operations on a stream of values.

 ## Example